hove-io/navitia_sdk_docs/journey/android/3.3.2/getting_started.md

 ## 💻 Setup

-The access to `Journey` module require valid credentials to our private artifactory.
+The access to `Journey` module requires valid credentials to our private artifactory.
 Add the following maven repository in the `build.gradle` of your project.
 Replace `USERNAME` and `PASSWORD` with your credentials:

 ```ruby
 repositories {